Manage Connectors in Presentations with Python

 import aspose.pydrawing as draw

-shapeFrom = sld.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 100, 100, 60, 25)
+shape_from = slide.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 100, 100, 60, 25)

-shapeFrom.text_frame.text = "From"
+shape_from.text_frame.text = "From"

-shapeTo = sld.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 500, 100, 60, 25)
+shape_to = slide.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 500, 100, 60, 25)

-shapeTo.text_frame.text = "To"
+shape_to.text_frame.text = "To"

-# Adds a connector
+# Add a connector.

-# Specifies the connector's direction
+# Set the connector's direction.

 connector.line_format.end_arrowhead_style = slides.LineArrowheadStyle.TRIANGLE

-# Specifies the connector's color
+# Set the connector's color.

 connector.line_format.fill_format.fill_type = slides.FillType.SOLID